-While we work together to slow the spread of coronavirus disease (also called COVID-19), some people might be tempted to buy or use questionable products that claim to help diagnose, treat, cure, and even prevent COVID-19.
+While we remain vigilant to protect our families and communities from COVID-19, some people might be tempted to buy or use questionable products that claim to help diagnose, treat, cure, and even prevent coronavirus disease.

 Meanwhile, some people and companies are trying to profit from this pandemic by selling unproven and illegally marketed products that make false claims, such as being effective against the coronavirus.

-Unlike the products approved or authorized by the FDA, fraudulent products that claim to cure, treat, or prevent COVID-19 haven’t been evaluated by the FDA for safety and effectiveness and might be dangerous to you and your family.
+Unlike the products approved or authorized by the FDA, fraudulent products that claim to cure, treat, or prevent COVID-19 haven’t been evaluated by the agency for safety and effectiveness and might be dangerous to you and your family.

-The FDA is particularly concerned that these deceptive and misleading products might cause Americans to delay or stop appropriate medical treatment, leading to serious and life-threatening harm.
-It’s likely that the products do not do what they claim, and the ingredients in them could cause adverse effects and could interact with, and potentially interfere with medications to treat many underlying medical conditions.
+The FDA is particularly concerned that these deceptive and misleading products might cause people to delay or stop appropriate medical treatment for COVID-19, leading to serious and life-threatening harm.
+It’s likely that the products do not do what they claim, and the ingredients in them could cause adverse effects and could interact and potentially interfere with medications to treat many underlying medical conditions.

 The FDA has also seen unauthorized fraudulent test kits for COVID-19 being sold online.
 You will risk unknowingly spreading COVID-19 or not getting treated appropriately if you use an unauthorized test.

-The FDA is working with medical product developers to rapidly advance the development and availability of more vaccines and additional treatments for COVID-19 to help make them available.
+The FDA is working with medical product developers to rapidly facilitate the development of vaccines and treatments for COVID-19 to help make them available.
 So far, the FDA has approved only one treatment for COVID-19 and has issued EUAs for others.
 For more information, read Know Your Treatment Options for COVID-19.

 Fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, medical devices, or vaccines.
 The FDA has been working with retailers to remove dozens of misleading products from store shelves and online.
 The agency will continue to monitor social media and online marketplaces promoting and selling fraudulent COVID-19 products.